Region-of-Interest Based Neural Video Compression: Additional results

 \subsection{Quantitative results}

-During our research we tested two different penalty term $\gamma$ for non-ROI distortion, as defined in Eq.~\ref{eq:bin_mse}, namely $\gamma=\{10, 30\}$.
-In Sec.~\ref{sec:results}, all results are shared with $\gamma=30$ for ease of exposition.
+During our research we tested two different penalty term $\gamma$ for non-ROI distortion, as defined in Eq.~5 (main paper), namely $\gamma=\{10, 30\}$.
+In Sec.~4 (main paper), all results are shared with $\gamma=30$ for ease of exposition.
 In this section we provide additional results with $\gamma=10$.
-We allow side-by-side comparison for all experiments of Sec.~\ref{sec:results} for each penalty $\gamma$.
+We allow side-by-side comparison for all experiments of Sec.~4 (main paper) for each penalty $\gamma$.
 Finally, we provide an additional multirate analysis.

 \paragraph{ROI-based coding} In Fig.~\ref{fig:apd_a_all_models} we show all ROI-based models trained with $\gamma=\{10, 30\}$ on DAVIS and evaluated on DAVIS val, with SSF as reference.
 As expected from our loss formulation, a smaller penalty $\gamma$ results in a smaller performance gap between ROI and non-ROI across all ROI-based methods.
 Interestingly, both the ROI-aware loss and OBIC SSF baselines which are blind to the ROI mask seem to only allow higher PSNR in the ROI than in the non-ROI at low bitrate, namely $\leq 0.15$ bpp.
 For $\gamma=30$, the ROI PSNR is consistently better than non-ROI PSNR across the entire rate spectrum.
 The two methods may perform similarly as they are both blind to the ROI mask, \ie the encoding operation does not get the ROI mask as input, although OBIC SSF foreground and background hypercodecs do get ROI information as their input is the ROI masked latent.
 We hypothesize that it may be insufficient for the hyper-codec network to implicitly learn to scale the prior parameters, and does not allow the encoder to scale the latent. \bgroup \egroup